iuryr/tractian_take_home_challenge/README.md

     ```

 ### Environment Variables configuration
-The program accepts the definition of environment variables from .env files.
+The program accepts the definition of environment variables from a .env file
+located in the root of the project.
 Default values are used as an example below - feel free to change them:
 ```bash
 cat <<EOF >.env